 This Foccacia bread is crunchy in the outside, but soft in the inside.
 The infused garlic and herbs mixture really gave this bread amazing taste and flavor.
 This has always been my go to bread for my Spicy Morrocan Hummus, Eggplant Dip (Moutabel), or as pair for my pasta.
 I even used this as crust for my homemade pizza.
 Very versatile, simple and easy.
 Now you know why I treasure this recipe so much!

-- 1/4 cup + 2 tbsp extra-virgin olive oil (divided: 1/4 cup for the flour mixture and 2 tbsp for brushing the top)
+- 1/4 cup extra-virgin Olive Oil (divided: 3 tablespoon for the flour mixture and 1 tbsp for brushing the top)

-- Prepare the Herbs: In a cold medium skillet, combine olive oil, minced garlic, thyme, rosemary, and the black pepper.
+- Prepare the Infused Herb Olive Oil: In a cold medium skillet, combine olive oil, 1/4 teaspoon salt, minced garlic and Italian seasoning.
 Place the pan over low heat and cook, stirring occasionally, 5 to 10 minutes or until aromatic, but before the garlic browns.
 Set aside.

-- Prepare the Yeast: In a large bowl, combine the warm water, yeast, and honey.
-Stir a few times then let sit for 5 minutes.
+- Activate the Yeast: In a large bowl, combine the warm water, yeast, and sugar.
+Stir a few times then let sit for 10 minutes.

-- Herbs + Flour: Add 1 cup of the flour and 1/4 cup of the infused garlic-olive oil mixture to the yeast mixture.
+- Infused Oil + Flour: Add 1 cup of the flour and 3 tablespoon of the infused garlic-olive oil mixture to the yeast mixture.
 Stir 3 to 4 times until the flour has moistened.
 Let sit for another 5 minutes.

-- Remaining Flour: Mix in the remaining 1 1/2 cups of flour and salt.
-Once the dough comes together, transfer to a floured board and knead the dough 10 to 15 times until smooth.
+- Remaining Flour: Mix in the remaining 1/4 cup of flour and 1/2 tsp salt.
+Once the dough comes together, transfer to a floured board and knead the dough until smooth, soft and elastic.
 Do not knead too much to avoid the bread getting tough.

 - Rest Period: Transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
 (It’s best to let the dough rise in a warmer area of your kitchen).

-- To help the dough rise well, I put it inside the oven which I pre-heated to 110F Once it reached the 110F, I stopped/canceled it.
-DO NOT forget to stop it, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
+- To help the dough rise well, pre-heat the oven to 110F then once it reached 110F, turn OFF the oven.
+DO NOT forget to turn off the oven, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.